 - Any period's unused allocation will roll over to the next period.
-Currently, the fishery management plan for scup does not allow for one year's unused quota to be rolled over to the next year.
+Currently, the Fishery Management Plan does not allow for one year's unused quota to be rolled over to the next year.

 - As per regulations, holders of a summer flounder fixed gear permit (pound net/trap net) will be exempt from any scup fishery closures.
 In the event of a closure, a daily trip limit will be established for the fixed gear fishery.

-- The 2013 quota allocation is subject to change by adjustments made by the National Marine Fisheries Service (NMFS), the Mid-Atlantic Fishery Management Council and the Atlantic States Marine Fisheries Commission.
+- The final 2017 quota allocation is subject to change by adjustments made by the National Marine Fisheries Service.

 Check the Commercial Fishing Limits webpage for updated trip limits and fishery status information on Scup and other quota managed species in New York.